GravityKit/GravityView/readme.txt

 == Changelog ==

-= 2.0.13.1 on June 26, 2018 =
+* Fixed: Inline Edit plugin not updating properly when GravityView is active = 2.0.13.1 on June 26, 2018 =

 * Fixed: Custom Content fields not working with DIY Layout